GoogleChrome/web.dev/src/site/content/en/handbook/markup-cards-collection/index.md

 The content and layout of cards are flexible, you can change the content, and adjust the design and position of a card by using YAML properties.

 The collection of cards offers a grid-based layout system, with rows and columns.
-The content creator can adjust the position card by specifying the card layout, vertical and horizontal, to avoid unwanted gaps.
-However, the rendering of a grid-based layout could create some gaps if we do not determine the column and row.
+Adjust the position card by specifying the card layout, vertical and horizontal, to avoid unwanted gaps.

 See [the sample collection of cards](/handbook/content-types/example-collection/) post.